Opiyo24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group - Changes owner to vincent and group owner to staff for all files and directories.
 101-symbolic_link_permissions - Changes the owner and the group of _hello to vincent and staff 102-if_only - Changes the owner of the file hello to betty.
+103-Star_Wars - Plays the Star Wars IV episode in the terminal.